leoduan/leoduan.github.io/index.md

 ## Some annoucements!

+* Lab openning: I'm looking to advise new doctoral students working on optimization and diffusion models.
+If you are currently enrolled in UF graduate program & are interested in doing research with me, send an email to _li dot duan at ufl dot edu_.

-1. Prof. Jason Xu @ UCLA Biostats and I @ UF Stats are teaching a short course "Harnessing Optimization in Bayesian Inference" at JSM 2025 in Nashville Tennessee.
+* Prof. Jason Xu @ UCLA Biostats and I @ UF Stats are teaching a short course "Harnessing Optimization in Bayesian Inference" at JSM 2025 in Nashville Tennessee.
 Here's the course information --- _please register if interested!_

 **Harnessing Optimization in Bayesian Inference**